jpthiele/dealii-Wiki/Eclipse.md

 Eclipse can be configured in more ways than one can count.
 One issue is configuring the indentation style.
 As a historical accident, deal.II is using an indentation style that doesn't match pretty much any other style that is around, but it can be approximated using Eclipse's settings.

 Deal.II uses clang-format for indentation.
 This is not natively supported by Eclipse, but fortunately, a suitable add-on exists.
-From the Eclipse menu choose Help->Eclipse Market place... and search for CppStyle.
+From the Eclipse menu choose `Help`->`Eclipse Market place...` and search for CppStyle.
 This allows you to run clang-formant when Ctrl+Shift+F is pressed.
 It also has an option to run clang-format on save.
 It uses settings from the .clang-format file (custom for every project).
 You can configure CppStyle globally from Window->preferences and then C/C++ -> CppStyle (or just type CppStyle in search bar).
 Project-wise settings are also possible.

-There is also a way to configure eclipse without installing addons:
+There is also a way to configure Eclipse without installing add-ons:
   - Highlight the deal.II project you have created above in the "Project Explorer" sub-window.
   - Go to "Project > Properties" from the main menu, or right-click on the project and choose "Properties" in the context menu.
   - Then go to expand the "C/C++ General" sub-tree by clicking on the down arrow next to it and select "Code style".